How to Host WordPress with WordOps For High Performance

 Now everything is configured so you can add your first WordPress website, first is to login into the DNS provider and point the root site to the VPS IP, after you can point also the www to the same IP, as in the picture:

 Next, you need to run the WordOps command to add the server with what you need:

 wo site create domain.tld --wpredis -le --force --php74

 This command will add a Redis WordPress website on PHP 7.4.
 You have a lot of options, the complete list is here: Commands

 3.7 Check the site and performance:

 Next, you can open a browser and see if the site is accessible and how fast it is.
 If we check with some tools we will see:

 Not all the time you will get under 1 second but the site is loading very fast and using the Redis cache for this.

-WordOps is a very interesting tool that helps in having a speedy WordPress website with the modern technologies.
-If you want to try something new that is fast I will defenetly give WordOps a try.
+WordOps is a very interesting tool that helps in having a speedy WordPress website with modern technologies.
+If you want to try something new that is fast I will definitely give WordOps a try.
 I have migrated this site into a 5$ VPS and is very fast and secure.